With over 125,000km of rivers and streams, wherever you are in Scotland, you’ll be close to a river.

 Society is facing big environmental challenges which call for big responses.
 The UN has designated 2021-2030 as the Decade on Ecosystem Restoration in recognition of the scale of action required to tackle the biodiversity crisis.
 Riverwoods will rise to the challenge by seeking to deliver change at a Scotland-wide scale.
 Making our habitats and wildlife more connected will help make them more resilient, in turn ensuring they are capable of delivering the essential benefits upon which our wildlife, economy and wellbeing depend.

-The key purpose of the Riverwoods initiative is to create a network of riparian woodland and healthy river systems throughout Scotland, which will deliver a range of benefits including flood protection, improved water quality and improvements for salmon fisheries, as well as helping to tackle the twin challenges of climate change and biodiversity loss.
+The key purpose of Riverwoods is clear: to establish a network of river woodlands and healthy river systems across Scotland.
+This will provide critical benefits, including flood protection, improved water quality, healthier fisheries, and contribute to addressing the twin challenges of climate change and biodiversity loss.

 Explore our storymap